Guide to Education IRAs

 ESA Basics

-But contributions are not tax deductible (as they sometimes are when creating a college fund, depending on the state); and contributions are limited to $2,000 per year, total, per beneficiary.
-So, if a grandparent opens an ESA for a child, and an uncle opens an ESA for the same child, the total contribution amount per year in those two ESA accounts cannot exceed $2,000.
+Parents, grandparents, and other guardians can make nondeductible contributions to an ESA for children under 18.
+However, the limit stays at $2,000.
+So if a grandparent opens an ESA for a child, and an uncle opens an ESA for the same child, the total contribution amount per year in those two ESA accounts cannot exceed $2,000.

 ESAs have two primary people involved — the custodian, who manages the account, and the beneficiary, or student.
-The custodian sets up the education IRA and manages the funds on behalf of the student beneficiary.
+The custodian sets up the ESA and manages the funds on behalf of the student beneficiary.

-An education IRA is a self-directed account, where the custodian can invest the money in assets like stocks, bonds, real estate or mutual funds.
-The appreciation and interest earned in an education IRA is tax-deferred, which means that appreciation is not subject to tax on capital gains or income.
+A Coverdell ESA is a type of self-directed account, where the custodian can invest the money in a variety of assets like stocks, bonds, real estate or mutual funds.
+The income and interest earned in the account is tax-deferred, which means that appreciation is not subject to taxes.
 Distributions for qualified educational expenses are also not subject to taxes.

 ESA Rules

-Here are a few of the rules for setting up education IRAs (i.e., Coverdell ESAs):
+Here are a few of the rules for setting up Coverdell ESAs:

 Funds Must Be Contributed Before the Beneficiary Turns 18

-All funding to an education IRA must be contributed before the beneficiary turns 18 years old, unless they’re a special needs beneficiary per the IRS.
+All funding to an ESA must be contributed before the child turns 18 years old, unless they’re a special needs beneficiary, per the IRS.

 Funds Must Be Distributed Before Age 30